maryclare/atsa/project.md

 - (2 points) Introduction and exploratory analysis of ARIMA data from HW 7
 - (7.5 points) First analysis of ARIMA data from HW 7 but with last 10% of observations witheld
     - Repeat the univariate time series analysis analysis requested in HW 7 using just the first time series but with the last 10% of observations withheld, making any changes that you think are needed.
 Make sure you justify any changes.
-Examples of changes include:
+Examples of (**optional**) changes include:
         - Corrections of mistakes that were identified on HW 7
         - Performing a variance stabilizing transformation
         - Adding one or more covariates